Culdcept

 Culdcept (カルドセプト, Karudoseputo) is a series of turn-based strategy video games developed by OmiyaSoft.
 It revolves around virtual board game-like gameplay in which the player traverses a map and uses magical, tablet-like "cards" to defeat their opponents by forcing them to land on specific spaces and pay a toll, similar to Monopoly.
 The player gains cards in the manner of a collectible card game.
 In the game's lore, people who are able to manipulate these cards, fragments of Culdcept, an eponymous all-powerful book of creation, are known as Cepters.
 The first game in the series, Culdcept, was released in 1997 on the Sega Saturn.
+The two most recent releases are Culdcept Begins, and a port of the original 1997 game entitled Culdcept The First.